Lynda M. Applegate

 Sarofim-Rock Professor of Business Administration

 Lynda is an active international consultant and has served on the board of directors of both public and venture-backed companies.
-She is an advisor and advisory board member for entrepreneurs launching new ventures and for senior executives launching new business initiatives in established companies.
-She has also served on the Board of Trustees of the Massachusetts Technology Leadership Council and as a member of the Industry Advisory Board for NASDAQ and the GAO’s Executive Council for Information Management and Technology.
+She is an advisor and advisory board member for entrepreneurs launching new ventures and for senior executives launching innovation in established companies.
+She has served on the Board of Trustees of the Massachusetts Technology Leadership Council and as a member of the Industry Advisory Board for NASDAQ and the GAO’s Executive Council for Information Management and Technology.
 Lynda has also served as a policy advisor on a Blue-Ribbon Panel to define a National Research Agenda on the development of the Network Economy and as a member of a roundtable panel for President Clinton's Commission on Critical Infrastructure Protection.

 Managing in an Information Age

 Lynda M. Applegate's research focuses on the influence of information technology on markets and organizations.
 Her findings on the evolution of electronic commerce and on the role of information technology as an enabler of flexible and adaptive organizational designs and innovative management control systems have been widely published in the Harvard Business Review, Management Systems Quarterly, Organizational Computing, Information Systems and Decision Processes, and Operations Research, among other journals.
 Applegate is the author of a custom-published casebook, Managing in an Information Age, an online course, Building E-Businesses, and is co-author of Corporate Information Strategy and Management: The Challenges of Managing in a Networked Economy and Creating Business Advantage in the Information Age.